Distributed tracing with Knative, OpenTelemetry and Jaeger ¶

 done

-The debug flag here tells Knative to send all traces to our collector, whereas in a real-world deployment you’d probably want to set a sample rate to only get a representative subset of your traces.
+whereas in a real-world deployment you’d probably want to set a sample rate to

-Hello, world?
+Hello, world?¶

 Now that our tracing infrastructure is all deployed and configured, we can start taking advantage of it by deploying some services.
 We can deploy the heartbeat image as a ContainerSource to test and see that everything is wired up correctly: